Co-borrower vs. co-signer: What's the difference?

 Cons

-• Two names on the title: Due to shared ownership, both parties need to agree to sell the property or refinance the loan.
+• Need for agreement: Where there’s shared ownership, both parties need to agree to sell the property or refinance the loan.

 • Potential strain on the relationship: Making a major financial commitment with another person can strain any relationship when there’s a disagreement about the loan or property.